OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/cdbca6d9c71c901a1f4e7a8e5a2f9be1d3efb355.md

 -   Inventory closings are represented by a red vertical dashed line and the label Inventory Close.
 -   Settlements that are performed by inventory close are represented by dotted red arrows going diagonally from a receipt to an issue.

-## Weighted average summarized settlement without the Include physical value option
+## <a name="weighted-average-summarized-settlement-without-the-include-physical-value-option"></a>Weighted average summarized settlement without the Include physical value option
 Weighted average uses the settlement principle that all receipts within in a closing period are summarized into a transaction called Weighted average inventory closing.
 All the receipts for the period will be settled against the issue of the newly created inventory transfer transaction.
 All issues for the period will be settled against the receipt of the new inventory transfer transaction.
 If the on-hand inventory is positive after the inventory close, that on-hand inventory and value of the inventory are summarized on the new inventory transfer transaction (receipt).
 If the inventory on-hand is negative after the inventory close, the on-hand inventory and value of the inventory is the sum of individual issues that have not been fully settled.
 In the scenario below, several financially updated receipts and one issue have been posted.

 During inventory close, the system will generate and post the summarized inventory transfer transaction and settle the receipts for the period against the summarized inventory transfer issue transaction.
 All the issues posted for the period will be settled against the summarized inventory transfer receipt transaction.
 The weighted average is calculated to be USD 15.00.
 The issue was originally posted with an estimated cost price of USD 14.67.
 Therefore, an adjustment of negative USD 0.33 will be created and posted on the issue.
 As of the inventory closing date, the on-hand inventory is 3 pieces with a value of USD 45.00.